kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 - Create performance profile with a valid version
 - Create performance profile with duplicate data
 - Create performance profile with missing mandatory fields
-- Create performance profile with missing mandatory fields

 ### **List Performance Profile API tests**

 Here are the test scenarios:
 - List performance profile with no profiles
 - List performance profile with only one profile present
-- List performance profile with only multiple profiles present
+- List performance profile with multiple profiles present

 ### **Update Performance Profile API tests**